taylorharwin/iss_node/README.md

 1. Clone this repository locally and `cd` into it
 2. Type `npm pack`, which will create a .tgz of the repo in the same directory
 3. `cd` to the top-level directory for your project where you are using iss_node
-4. Type `npm install path/to/filename.tgz`, which will install the module in your node_modules folder, or create the folder if none exists.
+4. Type `npm install path/to/filename.tgz`, which will install the module in your node_modules folder, or it will create the folder if none exists.

+5. You can equally run the example files within this repo. from your command line.

 ###Use